pluginsGLPI/doc/source/formcreator/configuration.rst

 Types of question
 -----------------

-There are about twenty types of quetions available.
-Depending on the choosen type, you need to provide additional informations.
+There are about twenty types of questions available.
+Depending on the chosen type, you need to provide additional information.

 .. note::

  * **Required**: **Yes**/**No**.
 When running the form a red star shows next to label of questions requiring an input.
  * **Default values**: its content depends on  the type of the question.
- * **Range Min/Max**: Restricts the value to the given range when runnung the form.
+ * **Range Min/Max**: Restricts the value to the given range when running the form.
  * **Additional validation (Regular expression)**: You may set a custom regex with a regular expression.
 Use it when other restriction methods cannot satisfy your needs.
 Don't forget to specify the delimiters of the regex.
 You may add any modifier after the closing delimiter.